Founded by the Romans, birthplace of Cézanne and City of arts

 Les Deux Garcons café on the Cours Mirabeau at Aix-en Provence

-This renowned Aix institution is located where else but the Cours Mirabeau with a decor, largely unchanged since it was established in 1792 and which could have come straight from an Italian filmset!
+This renowned Aix institution is located where else but the Cours Mirabeau.
+With a decor, largely unchanged since it opened in 1792 it could have come straight from an Italian film set!

-Les 2 G is a haven for the locals who love to sit and people-watch from the terrace shaded by ancient plane trees.
-It was here that Paul Cézanne and Émile Zola used to meet every afternoon and who wouldn’t give a great deal to have been in the company of these giants of art and literature?
-More recent customers have included Churchill, Cocteau, Delon, Belmondo and Piaf so you never know who you might bump into here.
+Les 2 Gs is a haven for the locals who love to sit and people-watch from the terrace shaded by ancient plane trees.
+It was here that Paul Cézanne and Émile Zola met every afternoon.
+Who wouldn’t give a great deal to have been in the company of these giants of art and literature?
+More recent customers have included Churchill, Cocteau, Delon, Belmondo and Piaf.
+So you never know who you might bump into here.

-Les 2 G is also a Brasserie Restaurant offering a variety of seafood, bouillabaise and steaks as well as a good selection of entrées.
+Les 2 Gs is also a Brasserie Restaurant offering a variety of seafood, bouillabaisse and steaks as well as a good selection of entrées.

 Wallow in hydro luxury

-Famous for its underground springs, which the Romans made use of by building stony thermal baths over 2,000 years ago, Aix still draws many a weary soul to its plush spas and revitalising hydro treatments.
-The modern Thermes Sextius on Avenue des Thermes was built over the old Roman baths, which can still be seen through glass panels.
+Famous for its underground springs, which the Romans made use of by building stony thermal baths over 2,000 years ago.
+These days Aix still draws many a weary soul to its plush spas and revitalising hydro treatments.
+The modern Thermes Sextius on Avenue des Thermes was built over the old Roman baths, which are still visible through glass panels.
 Enjoy the likes of a hot stone therapy, a warm mud wrap or head for the heavenly hydrotherapy cabins.